King George V's Britannia

 Britannia, the Prince of Wales’s First Class Cutter

-Britannia was ordered in 1892 by the Prince of Wales (later King George V) and designed by George Lennox Watson
+Britannia was ordered in 1892 by the Prince of Wales (later King Edward VII) and designed by George Lennox Watson.

 Britannia was launched on 20 April 1893 and joined a fleet of first class cutters that was growing fast as others followed the royal lead.
 In a highly competitive fleet, Britannia soon set about achieving the race results which would eventually establish her as the most successful racing yacht of all time.